Overview of Impaler's Minimal Game Engine

 High-level Organization

-Impaler’s codebase is split into a hierarchy of four things: App, Menu, Game, and Engine.
+Impaler’s codebase is split into a hierarchy of four components: App, Menu, Game, and Engine.
 App represents the program as a whole and controls everything lower in the hierarchy.
-A component can reference the components below but not above (e.g. Engine has no awareness of the Menu).
+A component can reference the components below, but not above (e.g., Engine is unaware of the Menu).
 The Engine contains the most reusable parts of the codebase and will be the subject of this post.

 App - window management, main loop, orchestration of other components.